Martmists-GH/furasm/README.md

 **Opcodes**
 ```
 0.  pet = Set register to value.
-1.  paw = Set register to the sum of two values.
+1.  paw = Add a register and a value together.
-2.  bop = Set register to the difference of two values.
+2.  bop = Subtract a register and a value.
-3.  lik = Set register to the product of two values.
+3.  lik = Multiply a register with a value.
-4.  kis = Set register to the quotient of two values.
+4.  kis = Divide a register with a value.
-5.  bte = Set register to the remainder of the two values.
+5.  bte = Get the remainder of a register and a value.
 6.  cyt = Set register to 0 if value 1 is greater than value 2.
 7.  wag = Set register to 0 if value 1 is equal to value 2.
 8.  pnc = Jump to instruction and push the pointer of the next instruction to stack.